African All Stars Transfer News & Rumours: Crystal Palace target January deals for Nigerian duo | Goal.com

 PSG have indicated interest in the Senegalese midfielder and are ready to table a £30million bid to secure his services as a replacement for Adrien Rabiot.

-However, countryman Oumar Niasse could be shown the exit door as the club plan to offload their fringe plans before new additions.
+However, countryman Oumar Niasse could be shown the exit door as the club plan to offload their fringe players before new additions.

 Lille enter race to sign Obiang